ymmn/simple-python-interpreter/README.md

 Python interpreter in Ruby

-Run by executing "ruby driver.rb"
+Run the interpreter by executing "ruby driver.rb"

 TODO